Breast Lift (Mastopexy)

 The Breast Lift Procedure

-For a few days following mastopexy, patients are likely to have bruising, soreness and swelling.
-Breasts are usually wrapped in an elastic bandage or a surgical bra for about a week; a support bra is then worn continuously for a month.
-Stitches are removed after 1 to 2 weeks.
-Most patients return to work within a week; exercise and other strenuous activity should be avoided for about a month.
+For a few days following breast lift surgery, patients are likely to have bruising, soreness and swelling.
+Breasts are usually wrapped in an elastic bandage or a surgical bra for about a week.
+Dr. Altamira recommends that patients wear a support bra continuously for the next month.
+Patients will return to have Dr. Altamira remove their stitches after 1 to 2 weeks.
+Most patients return to work at this time.
+However, patients should avoid exercise and other strenuous activity for about a month.

 Results Of Mastopexy

 Mastopexy produces immediate results.
-As swelling subsides and scars fade, breasts continue to improve in appearance.
+In addition, the breasts will continue to improve in appearance as swelling subsides and scars fade.
 Patients who thoroughly discussed their goals prior to surgery, and had realistic expectations of what it could provide, report high satisfaction levels.
-Although the breasts are still subject to the effects of aging, mastopexy produces long-lasting results.
+A woman planning to start a family or have more children should not undergo mastopexy because pregnancy and nursing can counteract its benefits.
+Breasts are still subject to the effects of aging, however, mastopexy produces long-lasting results.

 In addition to the usual risks associated with surgery and anesthesia, risks specific to mastopexy include the following:

-If you are interested in a Breast Lift surgery, and would like to see if you are a good candidate, call (713) 271-9000 to schedule a consultation.
-Dr. Altamira has plastic surgery offices located in Houston and Sugar Land, Texas.
+If you are interested in a breast lift and would like to see if you are a candidate, call (713) 271-9000 and schedule a consultation.
+Dr. Altamira has plastic surgery offices in Houston and Sugar Land, Texas.